 It is also mandatory to wear a face covering inside bars/restaurants when you are not seated (e.g. when entering/leaving the premises or going to the toilet).

 Exemptions apply for children under 12 and for those for whom a covering is inappropriate due to health reasons.

 You are also required to wear a face covering on public transport (see below).

 Please note that it is mandatory to wear a face covering on all public transport (including public areas of bus/train stations and airports) and in taxis.
 Exemptions apply for children under 12 and for those for whom a covering is inappropriate due to health reasons (see full guidance).

 Advance booking of trains and ferries is recommended.

 All hospitality venues are allowed to open indoors and outdoors.
 Face covering must be worn inside when you are not seated.
 Venues are obliged to collect the contact details of customers to help with Test and Protect.

-Arriving into the UK from abroad
+Arriving into the UK from international destinations

 VisitScotland has a handy list which summarises the current situation and regulations in Scotland.